GamesCreed

 Crusader Kings III Full Map

-Crusader Kings III may never feel as natural as it does on the PC, the gamepad is not as good at traversal across a 4x Strategy than a mouse, but despite its somewhat awkward nature, the game still pulls it off.
+Crusader Kings III may never feel as natural as it does on the PC The gamepad is not as good at traversal across a 4x Strategy as a mouse, but despite its somewhat awkward nature, the game still pulls it off.
 The port features a large central cursor that acts as your ‘mouse’.
 While it can, on occasion, move rather slowly, it is still a very good compromise and one that players who have not touched the PC version of Crusader Kings III will be happy with.

 Crusader Kings III, Xbox Series X, Review, Gameplay, Screenshots, GamesCreed